gottadiveintopython/mostx/README.md

 #     statements=[
 #         'C is larger than A',
 #         'A is smaller than B',
-#         'C is larger than B'
+#         'C is larger than B',
 #     ],
 #     question='Which is the smallest?',
 #     choices=('A', 'B', 'C'),